threeandthreee/Archipelago/worlds/tloz_ooa/docs/en_The Legend of Zelda - Oracle of Ages.md

 **What feature can we expect in a near future ?**

-> - Keyrings
 > - Various QOL
-> - The possibility to fight Ganon
+> - Secrets (?)
-> - Impa refilling your items
+> - Deku scrub selling checks
-> - Check in the Tokay Market
+> - The same Gasha tree madness that got implemented in season x)
 > - And more.